Thursday, 21 April 2016

 Calligraphy

-It should be enough safe to hypothesise it to be conveniently displayed in early Turkmen rugs as the contemporaneous Seljuk did.
+It should be safe to hypothesise it to be conveniently displayed in early Turkmen rugs as the contemporaneous Seljuk did.

-Syria, 14th, Lam Alif design
+Syria, 14th, 'lam alif' design

-The Hoffmeister Collection, Yomut torba, 15th-17th (?), Lam Alif in the border design.
+The Hoffmeister Collection, Yomut torba, 15th-17th (?), 'lam alif' turned 45-degree in the border design.

 Other examples are well discerned in the dedicated literature.